opral/monorepo/inlang/source-code/plugins/next-intl/README.md

 ## `pathPattern`

-To use the plugin, you need to provide a path to the directory where your language-specific files are stored.
+To use the plugin, you must provide a path to the directory where your language-specific files are stored.
 Use the dynamic path syntax `{languageTag}` to specify the language name.

 ```json
 "pathPattern": "./messages/{languageTag}.json"